Impartial Predictive Modeling and the Use of Proxy Variables: Data Illustrations with Black-Box Estimates

-These black-box estimates are potentially predictive, but there is no guarantee that they are impartial.
+This section present results on two criminology data sets.
+For a detailed discussion of the trade-offs between different fairness measures in criminology see \cite{Berk+21}.
+We show the performance of various procedures using the discrimination score (average predicted difference between groups), the root mean squared prediction error, as well as the positive and negative residual differences (PRD and NRD, respectively):

+These measures play the role of false positive and false negative rates for regression problems \cite{Cald+13}.
+All statistics shown in the following subsections are computed out-of-sample using 5-fold cross-validation and averaged over 12 repetitions.

+Lastly, to correct a ``black-box'' estimate, suppose that we have an estimate of the response, $Y^\dag$, given by an unknown model with unknown inputs.
+The model may use sensitive information to be intentionally or unintentionally discriminatory.
+While potentially informative, there is no guarantee that the estimates are impartial.
 This identically matches the description of suspect covariates.
-If we treat $Y^\dag$ as a suspect covariate, its information can be used but not in a way that makes distinctions between protected groups.
-This allows us to easily correct black-box estimates.
+Therefore, if we treat $Y^\dag$ as a suspect covariate, its information can be used but not in a way that makes distinctions between protected groups.
+For simplicity, we only include estimates from a support vector regression \cite{Awad2015} or random forest algorithm \cite{Brei01} as they are high-performing, off-the-shelf ``black boxes.''
+Furthermore, they are allowed to use $\s$ and $\w$ in order to demonstrate that estimates can be easily corrected.

-A numeric example will solidify this idea and demonstrate the efficacy of our methods.
-Our data contains rankings of wine quality and is taken from the UCI Machine Learning Repository \citep{UCI}.
-There are ratings for both red and white wines and a reasonable request is that ranking be impartial between the two groups.
-This data set captures all of the relevant issues that arise in FADM and was also considered in \citet{Cald+13}.
-It also demonstrates the similarity between FADM and controlling for batch effects if data is aggregated from multiple sources.

-The response is the rating of wine quality measured between 0 and 10, the sensitive feature is wine type (red or white), and there are 10 explanatory variables such as acidity, sugar, and pH.
-Of the approximately 6,500 ratings, about 25\% are for red wines.
-The distributions of wine ratings are very similar, as seen in Figure \ref{fig:wine}.

-\citet{CalV10} and \citet{Cald+13} claim that the appropriate measure of unfairness in this case is given by the average rating difference between the two groups.
-This paper has argued that explainable differences need to be taken into account.
-This is evidence for treating the multiple regression coefficient as an estimate of prejudice.
-We do not advocate doing so for reasons made clear shortly, but the difference in measures is worth noting.
-The two measures can disagree substantially, not only in magnitude but even in sign.
-The average difference in wine rating is .24, with white wine being preferred; however, a multiple regression analysis indicates that white wine is, on average, rated .14 \emph{lower} than red wines, ceteris paribus.
-The difference in sign is an example of Simpson's Paradox and is more generally related to the problem of suppression \citep{John+15sub}.

-Estimating the extent of discrimination is a far more challenging problem than providing fair estimates.
-It is akin to asking for an estimate of the average treatment effect, where the treatment is wine type.
-It requires a set of causal assumptions to be made about the comparability of the two groups.
-In the language of causal inference, there may be insufficient covariate overlap between the two groups given the required differences between the two types of wine.
-This prevents, or increases the difficulty in, accurately estimating a measure of discrimination.
-Interested readers are directed toward \citet{Pearl09,Rosenbaum2010} for introductions to various perspectives on causal inference.